I’ve had this helpful challenge about the safe experiments I offer on this website.

-This contact has a scientific background and is aware that ‘experiment’ is a word that should meet some conditions.
+A contact has a scientific background and he was aware that ‘experiment’ is a word that should meet some conditions.
 My explanation of the small safe experiment does not accord with a conventional understanding of the word, experiment.

 The additional words, small and safe, make a large difference to me

 One website describes the scientific method as “The prime method of inquiry in science is the experiment.
 The key features are control over variables, careful measurement, and establishing cause and effect relationships.

 An experiment is an investigation in which a hypothesis is scientifically tested.
 In an experiment, an independent variable (the cause) is manipulated and the dependent variable (the effect) is measured; any extraneous variables are controlled.”

 A hypothesis, here, is a test: what do you predict will be the result?
 The experiment is so designed that a relationship between the two ‘variables’ is identified.
 Thus, I change the feeding pattern for a specific plant and I notice the impact of that change on the way a plant germinates, grows and dies.
 We predict that one pattern of feed will have ‘x‘ outcome and another pattern of feed will produce ‘y‘ outcome.

 For me, the ‘scientific’ method presents a problem; on this web site, I discourage you from ‘hypotheses’ in favour of doing something and just noticing what happens.
 Indeed, ‘just noticing’ is one very early safe experiment I describe.
 I call the actions ‘experiments’ but I do not want you to assume you can know the outcome.
 True, there may be a guess in your mind about what might happen but be aware that simply observing the experiment can make things appear, just as you expected.
 Predicting the outcome can simply make it so – as quantum physicists have concluded!

 On this website, some uncertainty – indeed, some curiosity – is needed to allow an experiment to run its course and be helpful.
 Beware of assuming what might happen!